theblixguy/Monochrome/README.md

 Monochrome also works on the GPU level, so Monochrome does not implement a hidden/invisible view on top of apps to enforce black and white colors.
 This means Monochrome does not run in the background and/or constantly monitor your battery level, it's only activated when your battery reaches LOW or OKAY states and after enabling/disabling B/W mode on the GPU level, Monochrome exits

+If the display remains stuck in monochrome you can use the `Reset to colour` option.

 # License

 This code is licensed under GPL v2